 It is the former private garden of Nanxun's richest man.
 The centerpiece of the enormous garden compound, which comprises over 7,000 square meters, is a lotus pond.

 Artificial streams run here and there throughout the large garden.
 There winding, in places tree-lined paths. and numerous smaller buildings surrounded by lawns, shrub oases, and flower gardens.

 The garden is considered the best of Nanxun's private gardens.
 The lotus flowers in the pond blossom pink in the summer, creating a colorful, magical effect.
 The walls inside the buildings are adorned with paintings, plaques, and stelae that were the work of famous calligraphers, which points to another interesting detail about Nanxun Water Town:

 The house is a mixture of traditional Chinese and western architectural styles.
 The owner was a wealthy merchant who introduced many foreign luxury goods to the people of Nanxun.

 The entire area of the former residence, including its complementary garden, spans some 6140 square meters.

 The residence comprises numerous rooms, including salons, halls, studies, and bedrooms.
 Each room is designed in a separate style, yet the whole is one of harmony, reflecting the "organic" nature of the construction philosophy.

-Liu's Residence is typical for most of the private garden residences of Nanxun Water Town, in that the buildings combine both, traditional Chinese architectural elements with western architectural elements.
-Sometimes the facade is in quintessential Chinese style, with the back of the building, in Western style, but this pattern is often reversed.
+The buildings combine both, traditional Chinese architectural styles with western styles.
+Sometimes the facade is in quintessential Chinese style, with the back of the building, in Western-style.

 How to Get to Nanxun